jross765/JGnuCashLibNTools/README.md

-It is worth noting, though, that the author has been using both the published tools as well as some unpublished ones (the latter ones also based on `JGnuCashLibs`) on a nearly daily basis for a over a year now (june 2026) to facilitate and part-automate his business' accounting.
+It is worth noting, though, that the author has been using both the published tools as well as some unpublished ones (the latter ones also based on `JGnuCashLibs`) on a regular basis for roughly one and a half years now (july 2026) to facilitate and part-automate his business' accounting.
 This proves that the software is well-tested and stable enough